 Just a few May tidbits, too many to write them all.
 Enjoy! and have a Wonderful Day!

-Good Morning Readers, and Happy March.
+Good Morning Readers.
 Today’s post is all about March tidbits:This month is National Women’s History Month.
 YOU ROCK!
 KEEP ON KEEPIN ON!
 It is also National Nutrition Month.
 St. Patrick’s Day occurs on March 17th.
 Easter is celebrated on the first Sunday of the full moon that occurs on or following the Spring Equinox (March 21).
 March 4th is National Pound Cake Day.
 It is also the only day of the year that gives you a command: March Forth!
 The 7th National Cereal Day.
 The 8th International Women’s Day.
 Also the 8th is National Peanut Cluster Day.
 The 14th National Potato Chip Day.
-22nd National Water Day.25th National Pecan Day.And March is also National Peanut Month.
+22 is National Water Day.25th National Pecan Day.March is also National Peanut Month.

 Hello Readers.
 Happy FEB!
 Today’s post is FEBRUARY TIDBITS: